mannkendall/Python/docs/source/installation.rst

     :language: python
     :lines: 39

-Furthermore, |name| relies on a the following external modules, which will be automatically installed by ``pip`` if required:
+Furthermore, |name| relies on the following external modules, which will be automatically installed by ``pip`` if required:

 .. literalinclude:: ../../setup.py